World’s largest luggage storage network

 • How much does it cost to store luggage near Tokyo Station?

-The price for luggage storage near Tokyo Station is just ¥600/bag for the entire day.
+The price for luggage storage near Tokyo Station starts from just ¥450/bag for the entire day.

 • Where can I store luggage near Tokyo Station?